kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 tower      LoadBalancer    10.233.63.191   139.198.110.23  8080:30721/TCP       16h
 ```

+{{< notice note >}}

-Note: Generally, there is always a LoadBalancer solution in the public cloud, and the external IP can be allocated by the load balancer automatically.
+Generally, there is always a LoadBalancer solution in the public cloud, and the external IP can be allocated by the load balancer automatically.
 If your clusters are running in an on-premises environment, especially a **bare metal environment**, you can use [Porter](https://github.com/kubesphere/porter) as the LB solution.

+{{</ notice >}}

 {{</ tab >}}